zbay/opine/README.md

 **Current to-do list:**

-1. Refactor to use ReactRouter at the server, using browserHistory instead of hashHistory. hashHistory is the reason that the URLs are janky.

-2. Refactor to use the Flux pattern for managing application state.
+1. Refactor to use the Flux pattern for managing application state.
 Redux seems like the trendy choice.